qualcomm-linux/build-guide/topic/k2c-qli-build-ga/addn_host_setup_build_firmware.rst

 Ubuntu host setup
 -------------------------

-The Ubuntu host machine needs a few setup operations to ensure that the required software tools are ready.
+The Ubuntu host machine must be setup to ensure that the required software tools are installed and configured for use.

 1. Install the following packages: